paiva98/gpu_micro_benchmarking/README.md

 # GPU Micro-Benchmarking
-This repository contains all code from the YouTube series "GPU Micro-Benchmarking" by CoffeeBeforeArch.
+This repository contains all code from the YouTube series "GPU MicroBenchmarking" by CoffeeBeforeArch.

 ## Contact